syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf.md

 	  FallbackFonts fallbackFonts = wordDocument.FontSettings.FallbackFonts;
       foreach (FallbackFont fallbackFont in fallbackFonts)
       {
-         //Customize a default fallback font name as "David" for the Hebrew script if (fallbackFont.ScriptType == ScriptType.Hebrew)
+         //Customize a default fallback font name as "David" for the Hebrew script. if (fallbackFont.ScriptType == ScriptType.Hebrew)
             fallbackFont.FontNames = "David";
-         //Customize a default fallback font name as "Microsoft Sans Serif" for the Thai script else if (fallbackFont.ScriptType == ScriptType.Thai)
+         //Customize a default fallback font name as "Microsoft Sans Serif" for the Thai script. else if (fallbackFont.ScriptType == ScriptType.Thai)
             fallbackFont.FontNames = "Microsoft Sans Serif";
       }